-Researchers found that up to 20 percent of individuals suffered from depression/insomnia before undergoing biologics therapy.
+Researchers found that up to 20 percent of individuals suffered from depression/insomnia before undergoing biologic therapy.
 Prevalence rates decreased within three months of biologics treatment and continued to decline during the follow up period.
 After two years, there was a 43.8 percent decrease in depression/insomnia prevalence.

 In comparison, those who only took disease-modifying antirheumatic drugs (DMARDs) saw a decrease in depression/insomnia rates of only between 10 and 11 percent.

 TNF-alpha has been shown to play a key role in the development of depression.
 One study found that acutely depressed individuals have higher levels of TNF-alpha in their blood.
-The TNF-alpha inhibitors in biologics therapy help reduce the body's inflammatory response, which can alleviate the symptoms of conditions associated with inflammation.
+The TNF-alpha inhibitors in biologics therapy help reduce the body's inflammatory response, which may alleviate the symptoms of conditions associated with inflammation.

-Speak with your doctor to see if biologics therapy for psoriasis is right for you.
+Speak with your doctor to see if biologic therapy for psoriasis is right for you.
 As the latest research suggests, this form of treatment may be particularly helpful if you also suffer from depression and insomnia.